-RemoteKernelManager is a subclass of JKG's existing KernelGatewayIOLoopKernelManager class and provides the primary integration points for remote process proxy invocations.
+RemoteKernelManager is a subclass of jupyter_client's IOLoopKernelManager class and provides the primary integration points for remote process proxy invocations.
 It implements a number of methods which allow Enterprise Gateway to circumvent functionality that might otherwise be prevented.
 As a result, some of these overrides may not be necessary if lower layers of the Jupyter framework were modified.
 For example, some methods are required because Jupyter makes assumptions that the kernel process is local.